onedr0p/home-ops/docs/installation/guidelines.md

 ## Networking

-- Configure DNS on your nodes to use an upstream provider (e.g. `1.1.1.1`, `9.9.9.9`), or your router's IP if you have DNS configured there and it's not pointing to a local adblocker DNS.
+- Configure DNS on your nodes to use an upstream provider (e.g. `1.1.1.1`, `9.9.9.9`), or your router's IP if you have DNS configured there and it's **not pointing to a local adblocker DNS**.

 - Do not use a Ad-blockers (PiHole, Adguard-Home, Blocky, etc.) DNS server for your k8s nodes.
 Ad-blockers should be used on devices with a web browser.

 - Remove any search domains from your hosts `/etc/resolv.conf`.
 Search domains have an issue with alpine based containers and DNS might not resolve in them.

+- Do not disable ipv6, keep it enabled even if you aren't using it.
+Some applications will complain about ipv6 being disabled and logs will be spammed.

 - Ensure you are using `iptables` in `nf_tables` mode.